-Sanitary sewer overflow's 132 miles of the District’s sewer pipes are cleaned and CCTV inspected on a regular basis.
+The District has over 132 miles of sewer pipes which are cleaned and Closed Circuit Television (CCTV) inspected on a regular basis to prevent Sanitary Sewer Overflows (SSOs).
 Smoke testing is conducted to find and eliminate sources of groundwater, rain run-off and illegally connected yard/gutter drains that can overburden the collection system’s ability to safely convey wastewater to the treatment plant.
 Restaurants and other commercial establishments that can discharge grease, oils and other detrimental materials are routinely inspected to ensure that these discharges do not cause SSOs.

 Please Report Overflows